 When I arrived at the medical center, a staff member kindly took my hand leading me to a small room to tell me what I already knew.
 I felt the finality of loss, but I also knew she passed over into divine light.
 For the next few weeks, I continued to feel her loving presence.
 I even saw a vision of her standing by my sleeping baby, her granddaughter.
 Months later, I happened to see the death certificate: Date of death was August 3, 1984.
 The time was 11: 32 am.

-And then I remembered these “knowings” from family and friends . . .
+And then I remembered these knowings from family and friends . . .

-Renewals.
 Endings and beginnings.
-Cycles of life.
-Heartbreaks and joys.
-It is all part of a larger story, bringing a whole alphabet soup of emotions yet, I do not wish to be tethered to fear.
+Heartbreaks and small joys.
+Embracing and distancing.
+It is all part of a larger story, a whole alphabet soup of emotions, yet I do not wish to be tethered to fear.
 I choose hope.

 What is your knowing?
 In your distancing, are you finding that your portals to spirit are awakened?
 Are there unexplained spiritual experiences you have kept to yourself?